GloverDonovan/webdev-bootcamp/reference/css-style.rst

 and smoother collaboration, we should try to make CSS look like CSS.

 Format your Stylus-flavored pre-processed files as if you were formatting vanilla CSS.
-Do use mixins, variables, functions, etc. and take advantage of all the flexible goodness Stylus offers, but it should still read like a CSS document.
+Do use mixins, variables, functions, etc., and take advantage of all the flexible goodness Stylus has to offer, but make sure that your CSS files still read like a CSS document.

 * Use CSS syntax (Stylus allows it).
 * Include colons, semi-colons, and braces.